timescale/docs/timescaledb/how-to-guides/continuous-aggregates/create-a-continuous-aggregate.md

 also use chunk time intervals.
 By default, the continuous aggregate's chunk time interval is 10 times what the original hypertable's chunk time interval is.
-For example, if the original hypertable's chunk time interval is 7 days, the continuous aggregates that are on top of it will have a 70 day chunk time interval.
+For example, if the original hypertable's chunk time interval is 7 days, the continuous aggregates that are on top of it have a 70 day chunk time interval.

 ## Create a continuous aggregate